opersys/process-explorer-app/README.md

 --------------------------

 You will probably want to run Process Explorer service as root since it will let you manage the processes on your device / emulator.
-On rooted device, you can simply enable the `Run as root` option.
+If you have one of the "su" apps install, you can simply enable the `Run as root` option.

-On the AOSP emulator, you will have to start the service by hand, running the following on your host:
+If you're using the AOSP emulator, run the following on your computer, you will have to start the service by hand, running the following on your computer:

 > adb shell "cd /data/user/0/com.opersys.processexplorer/files && ./node ./app.js"

 This is launching the Process Explorer application with the Node.js daemon.

-On an unrooted device, you won't be able to get process details or send signals to process.
+Without running as root, you won't be able to get process details or send signals to process.

 Licensing